-About 70% of the rubbish in our rubbish bags could be reused or recycled.
+A substantial amount of the rubbish in our rubbish bags could be reused or recycled.
 Around 30% of the rubbish going into the Transfer Stations could also be recycled.

 Open 24 hours 7 days a week.

 are available at the Waipukurau Transfer Station:

 Used oil is collected at the Waipukurau Transfer Station free of charge, stored in a purpose built and bunded storage tank and collected by Exoil NZ a division of Petroleum Services.
 The collected oil is re-processed where required and then used as a fuel in high temperature industrical burning applications such as asphalt plants and timber production.
 These applications require stringent controls over the quality of used oil consumed and must meet emission standards as consented by local authorities taking what has traditionally been considered a waste product and giving it a second life as a consented industrial fuel.
 This reduces the demand on raw fuel fossil fuels and supports primary New Zealand industries.
 You can visit the NZ Petroleum Services website for more information on oil recycling.

 The used paint is collected at the Waipukurau Transfer Station and stored in purpose built storage bins.
 Where possible, usable paint will be put to one side for use by the community and the remainder will be transported to the Enviropaints manufacturing plant in Otaki where it is recycled back into paint for use on graffiti, paint for residential homes as well as farm and commercial buildings.
 You can visit the Enviropaints website for more information on paint recycling.

 This usually takes place in CHB in February.
 It is similar to a garage sale but has no money involved.
 You can give away items you no longer want and/or collect items you can use from others and all for free.
 Offload your items by registering your property with Central Hawke's Bay District Council.

 These take place periodically.
 It includes Bokashi, Worm farming and hot & cold composting hosted by the CHB Permaculture Group.